pamegeo/blog/_posts/2018-1-17-joining-the-dots.md

 layout:     post
 title:      Joining the dots - From property deals at the Trump Ocean Club, Panama to Latin American drug cartels
 date:       2018-1-17
-summary:	The data journalism behind Narco-A-Lago - Money Laundering at the Trump Ocean Club, Panama
+summary:	The data journalism behind Narco-A-Lago - Money Laundering at the Trump Ocean Club, Panama.
 categories: data-journalism
 ---